BrickMMO/tasks/deployment.markdown

 ### Infinity Free Hosting

 There are many free hosting services available.
-But remember, youuu get what you pay for!
+But remember, you get what you pay for!

 ![Infinity Free](images/screenshot-infinity-free.png)